1993 National League Championship Series: Game 3

-The Phillies struck first in Game 3 on back-to-back leadoff triples by Mariano Duncan and John Kruk in the fourth off of Tom Glavine.
+The Phillies struck first in Game 3 on back-to-back leadoff triples by Mariano Duncan and John Kruk in the fourth off Tom Glavine.
 Kurt's home run in the sixth extended their lead to 2–0, but Glavine allowed no other runs in seven innings pitched.
 Terry Mulholland pitched five shutout innings before the Braves' offense erupted in the sixth.
 After a leadoff single and walk, consecutive RBI singles by Fred McGriff and Terry Pendleton tied the game.
 David Justice's two-run double then put the Braves up 4–2.
 Roger Mason relieved Mulholland and second baseman Duncan's error on Mark Lemke's ground ball allowed another run to score to make it 5–2 Braves.
-Next inning, Pendleton's single with two on off of Larry Andersen made it 6–2 Braves.
+Next inning, Pendleton's single with two on off Larry Andersen made it 6–2 Braves.
 David West then allowed a two-out walk to load the bases before Lemke's bases-clearing double made it 9–2 Braves.
-In the top of the eighth, Duncan tripled with one out off of Kent Mercker and scored on Kruk's groundout.
+In the top of the eighth, Duncan tripled with one out off Kent Mercker and scored on Kruk's groundout.
 Next inning, Greg McMichael allowed a one-out double, single and RBI double to Jim Eisenreich before retiring the next two batters to end the game as the Braves took a 2–1 series lead with a 9–4 win.